-Walmart once again top our list for the leader in grocery sales (it accounted for more than one-quarter of all grocery revenues in the United States) with 2021 grocery sales of $467 billion.
-This figure includes more than $73 billion dollars in grocery sales attributed to U.S. Sam’s Club which is wholly owned by Walmart.
+Walmart once again top our list for the leader in grocery sales (it accounted for more than one-quarter of all grocery revenues in the United States) with FY2022 sales of $467 billion.
+This figure includes more than $73 billion dollars in sales attributed to U.S. Sam’s Club which is wholly owned by Walmart.
 Together, Walmart and Sam’s Club store count is greater than 5,300.
-We combine Walmart and Sam’s Club’s for purposes of this list.
+WMT’s fiscal year ends on JAN 30 so FY22 includes 11 months of 2021 and we combine Walmart and Sam’s Club’s for purposes of this list.
 Although Walmart is not classified as a supermarket it dominates the U.S. grocery market and is, by far, the largest food retailer in the country and so it remains the number one grocery chain.

 2. AMAZON (Online and physical stores)

 We did not include Amazon in our previous lists however, with a growing brick and mortar store count (now that Whole Foods is integrated into the company) as well as effects of the pandemic on the industry we now peg Amazon as the #2 grocery retailer in the country.
-Amazon’s 2021 food sales in the country topped $239 billion and its store count is now 662.
+Amazon’s 2021 sales topped $239 billion and its physical store count is now 662.
 Amazon’s physical stores include Whole Foods Market, Amazon Fresh, Amazon Go Grocery and Amazon Go.

 3. COSTCO WHOLESALE CORPORATION

 In the US, Costco sells both branded and private-label grocery products online and through about 564 stores; its U.S. grocery sales totaled over $141 billion 2021.
 Price conscious consumers were responsible for raising Costco’s U.S. revenues by more than 15% compared to 2020.
 In addition, the company earned $27 billion in Canada.